thunlp/Model_Emotion/README.md

 - `max_source_length`: The maximum length of input.
 E.g. 128.

 This script train 27 emotion prompts with 12 different seeds.
 The `train.py` includes prompt tuning , evaluation, and activated neuron analysis.
-Please refer to `Model_Emotion-2.0-latest/train.py` as follows:

 ```python
 from transformers import tokenizer